facetorched/tfc-plus-aesthetics/README.md

 # TFC+ Aesthetics
-World generated decoration blocks to TFC+ to make the world prettier
+World generated decoration blocks for TFC+ to make the world prettier

 # Instructions for configuration